christian-posta/scripted-solo-demos/inference-extensions/load/README.md

 - `--gateway-url`: The specific gateway url to call, defaults to figuring out automatically
 - `--ramp-up-time`: Time in seconds to gradually ramp up to full concurrency (default: 0)
 - `--ramp-up-pattern`: Pattern for ramping up concurrency.
 Options are `linear`, `exponential`, or `step` (default: `linear`).
+- `--input-tokens-mean`: default 550
+- `--input-tokens-stddev`: default 200
+- `--output-tokens-mean`: default 150
+- `--output-tokens-stddev`: default 10
+- `--show-prompts-used`: Show some of the example prompts used at the end of the runs

 ### Examples